melmanm/melmanm.github.io/_posts/2023-02-13-article6-oauth20-authorization-in-desktop-applicaions.md

   };
 }
 ```
-*Note that CreateAuthorizeRequest() and GetToken() methods implementation is not shown for simplicity.*
+*CreateAuthorizeRequest() and GetToken(string token) methods implementation is not shown for simplicity.*

 ## Redirect URI
 Application doesn't require redirect URI to be reached.
-It takes advantage from browser trying to navigate to it.
+It takes advantage from browser just trying to navigate to it.
 Since it is not required to be reachable, it can be any, even not existing, URI.
 It only needs to be configured as allowed redirect URI on authorization server.

 Authorization server providers, usually add default redirect URI, when developer registers desktop application.
 It is usually a neutral domain, which belongs to provider.
 It most likely returns empty html page with 200 status code.

 ## Security Consideration
-Desktop applications, which native browser components, usually don't display address bar.
+Native browser component, usually doesn't display address bar.
+Even it is displayed, its content is entirely controlled by desktop application.
 It makes users unable to verify if they are signing-in to legitimate authorization server.
-Authorization server address and its https certificate should be always verified by the user to mitigate phishing attacks.
-Even if your application is trusted, it is not good practice to make users used to entering credentials without checking address bar first.
+Authorization server address and its https certificate, should be always verified by the user to mitigate phishing attacks.
+Even if your application is trusted, it is not good practice to make users used to such design.

 Embedding sing-in form in desktop application, violates the principle of least privilege.
 Since application entirely controls browser component, it can get an access to user credentials.
 For instance, it can be achieved, by capturing keystrokes while sign-in form is displayed.
 Username and password can be used by application to obtain more privileged accesses to resources, without user consent.
 Again, even if your application is trusted, it is not good practice to make users used to design, which can be harmful in case of dealing with malicious application.

 # Solution 2.
 System Web Browser
 Alternatively, default system browser (like chrome, firefox, edge) can be used.

-In order to display login form, system browser can be launched by desktop application, with /authorize request configured as startup URI.
-Unfortunately, application logic is not able to react on browser navigation events, like in Solution 1, to intercept redirection to redirect URI and capture authorization code.
+In order to display login form, system browser can be launched by desktop application, with */authorize* request configured as startup URI.
+Unfortunately, application logic is not able to react on system browser's navigation events, like in Solution 1.

 Though application can host its own http server endpoint available at redirect URI address.
-Since the web browser is running on client machine it can successfully resolve localhost loopback address.
+Since system web browser is running on client machine it can successfully resolve localhost loopback address.
 Considering that, application can host http server on one of the localhost ports e.g. `http://localhost:8888`.
-Once localhost address is set as redirect URI on authorization server and specified in /authorize request, authorization response containing the code can be redirected to it.
+Once localhost address is set as redirect URI on authorization server and specified in */authorize* request, authorization response containing code can be redirected to it.

 ![system-browser-component](/assets/img/article6/system-browser-flow.png)